floydhub/floyd-docs/docs/faqs/billing.md

 You can downgrade at any time to a lower or Free plan.

 If you are over the usage limits for the plan you are downgrading to, you will have to handle that first.
-For example, if you are downgrading from the Data Scientist Pro to Base plan, but have 300GB data, you will have to delete some of your data before downgrading since the Base plan only offers 100 GB.
+For example, lets say you are downgrading from the Data Scientist to Beginner plan, but have 50GB data and private projects.
+You will have to delete some of your data and all your private projects before downgrading, since the Beginner plan only offers 10 GB and public projects.

-If you downgrade to the Free plan, you will no longer have access to any Powerups that you may have purchased.

 ### How do I remove my credit card?

-Please downgrade to the Free plan.
-We will remove your credit card at the end of your billing cycle.
+Please downgrade to the Beginner plan and remove your credit card on file.

 ### Do my remaining compute credits roll over each month if I don't use them all?